kontainapp/km/docs/ci-plans.md

 * `make run-test-image` - simple wrapper for local `docker run --device --u -ulimit` on the test image.
 * `make push-test-image` - pushes test image to registry

 Test image name includes fedora (or other linux distros when we officially support them), and tag is 'latest' by default (e.g. `kontain/test-bats-fedora:latest`), but can be replaced for convenience - e.g. CI need to use BuildId there to avoid conflicts.
-Also, when doing some local testing with Registry pushes, ID a dedicated tag should be used to avoid conflicts - i.e. CI can invoke something like `make mk-test-image IMAGE_TAG=CI_$(BuilId)`.
+Also, when doing some local testing with Registry pushes, ID a dedicated tag should be used to avoid conflicts - i.e. CI can invoke something like `make mk-test-image IMAGE_TAG=CI_$(BuildId)`.

 ### Image tags on push and pull